agh4m/PI-signing-cli/README.md

 -b --bearer_token: Pass the autheticaton token.
 -h --help: Show the help message (Exclusive)
--V --version: Show the version of the tool (Exclusive)
+-V --version: Show the version of the tool (Exclusive) -o --only_blockchain: Special tag used to skip all steps, except the upload to the blockchain.
 ```

 ## Testing